SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 archivedreason: null
 guid: d828541d-d6cb-4d99-a4c6-778c78e07259
 ---
 Every company needs a business continuity and disaster recovery plan.
-DPM is a robust backup solution used in many enterprises it can give you peace of mind knowing that your data is backed up, safe and easily restorable.
+DPM is a robust backup solution for on-premises backups.
+It can give you peace of mind knowing that your data is backed up, safe and easily restorable.
 It allows for backing up of:

 <!--endintro-->

-* Hyper-V
+* Virtual Machines (Hyper-V and VMware)
 * Physical Machines
 * Application Aware Backups